Armor Granite Garage Epoxy Floor Kit

 Definition: ArmorGarage Armor Granite is a 5-layer epoxy coating system engineered to bond to properly prepared concrete and resist hot-tire pickup, stains, chemicals, impacts and tire abrasion wear.

 Armor Granite is self-leveling and at 28 mils thick it provides long-lasting protection with a premium finish.
-See our full guide of
+See our full guide of What Is Garage Floor Epoxy to learn all about different types of garage epoxies; what's good and what to avoid.

 The ArmorGarage Granite epoxy kit is very easy to install.
 With 90-95% color flake coverage and four layers of topcoat you get a better-looking and longer lasting floor than contractor and franchise company floors that cost $5,000 or more!
 Armor Granite is our top-of-the-line garage epoxy coating kit and our best seller.

 Armor Granite comes standard with a 10-year new look warranty.
-Few DIY epoxy brand offer a warranty against wear.
-The only guarantee worth anything is the one you’ll never have to use — ArmorGarage.
+Few DIY epoxy brands offer a warranty against wear.
+The only guarantee worth anything is the one you'll never have to use — ArmorGarage.

 The Armor Granite Epoxy Garage Finish

 ArmorGarage Granite cures to a rock-hard deep-luster granite look and bonds so aggressively it becomes part of the first layer of your concrete.
-Similar to the Armor Chip Epoxy Kit, but with thicker epoxy, 90-95% flake coverage versus 70-75%, and four layers of topcoat instead of two — it’s the top-of-the-line garage floor coating kit.
-Please allow a safety factor when ordering (see ordering guidelines in the PRO TIPS tab).
+Similar to the Armor Chip Epoxy Kit, but with thicker epoxy, 90-95% flake coverage versus 70-75%, and four layers of topcoat instead of two — it's the top-of-the-line garage floor coating kit.

 Pattern One with Dark Gray Epoxy